 Internal Bluetooth Radio: Cardiac Insight generally recommends disabling the internal Bluetooth radio, should one be installed, and using the supplied CARDEA 20/20 ECG Bluetooth USB radio.
 On some PCs, the installed Bluetooth radio and associated software will disable the Generic Bluetooth Radio and/or the Microsoft Bluetooth Enumerator, necessary for CARDEA 20/20 ECG to communicate with the ECG Transmitter.
-Advanced users may choose to reconfigure the internal radio (right click on the radio and select "Update Driver Software"; Select "Browse my computer for driver software" and then select "Let me pick from a list..."; and finally select "Generic Bluetooth Adapter" - Device Manager should update the driver and enter both the Generic Bluetooth Radio and Microsoft Bluetooth Enumerator under the Bluetooth Radio entry).
+Advanced users may choose to reconfigure the internal radio (right click on the radio and select "Update Driver Software"; Select "Browse my computer for driver software" and then select "Let me pick from a list..."; and finally select "Generic Bluetooth Adapter" - Device Manager should update the driver and enter both the Generic Bluetooth Radio entry).